shopware/shopware/changelog/release-6-5-0-0/2022-11-09-add-stacktrace-to-api-response.md

 ---

 # Core
-* Api responses will return full stack trace for errors in debug mode
+* Added full stack trace for errors in debug mode in API responses.